c19witness/uk-covid19-inquiry/2023-10-19_module-2/5_Professor_Carl_Heneghan.rst

 **Professor Carl Heneghan**: Yeah.

-**Counsel Inquiry**: It's very clear that really, beyond hand washing, for that younger segment of the population they would live their lives as normal.
+**Counsel Inquiry**: It's very clear that really, beyond :outline:`hand washing`, for that younger segment of the population they would live their lives as normal.
 Are you saying that you didn't agree with that?

 **Professor Carl Heneghan**: Well, I think that the idea of live life as normal in the face of an emerging risk is not possible, because everybody will attenuate their risk in some way.